axekar/Demodigi/README.md

 `factorial_experiment.py`: Python module for analysing the results of a factorial experiment that we plan to do as part of the study.
 It can also be used for simulating similar studies, to test that the analysis at least makes sense on paper.

-`FE_test_script.py`: Script intended as a test of the module `factorial_experiment`, by implementing a simple simulated study.
-It can also be seen as a demo of how to use the module.
+`FE_demonstration_script.py`: Script that demonstrates the use of the module `factorial_experiment` by implementing a simple simulated study.
 To make that easier, it has verbose comments explaining what happens at every step along the way.

 `FE_minimal_size_script.py`: Script using the module `factorial_experiment` to try to find the minimal number of participants that we need in order to measure the effects that we are interested in.